Majnu Shah

-Majnu Shah or Faqir Majnu Shah Burhan (died 1787) was a faqir (Sufi saint) from the present-day Uttar Pradesh, who actively participated in the Fakir-Sannyasi Rebellion, which, according to a number of scholars, was an early war for India's independence and joined in many battles against the British East India Company with his 'pious team'.
+Majnu Shah or Faqir Majnu Shah Burhan (died 1787) was a Pir (Sufi saint) of the Madariyya order from the Mewat region, who actively participated in, and commandeered the Fakir-Sannyasi Rebellion in Bengal, which, according to a number of scholars, was an early war for India's independence and joined in many battles against the British East India Company with his 'pious team'.

 Life

 In the Battle of Udhuanala (1761) and the Battle of Buxar (1764), Majnu gathered a great number of Muslim faqirs and Hindu sannyasis against the East India Company who took over power in Bengali from the Nawab of Bengal in 1757.

 His center was in Rangpur, Dinajpur and in Bogra District.

 Majnu Shah was a faqir of the Madariya Sufi order founded by Syed Badiuduin Qutb-ul Shah Madar.
 His headquarters was at the shrine of Shah Madar in Makanpur near Kanpur.
 His first encounter with the British East India Company army on 25 February 1771 with the sepoys led by Lieutenant Feltham in Dinajpur was unsuccessful and he fled to the dargah at Mahasthangarh in Bogra district.
 He even managed to get a follower from Hindu zamindar family named Moti Giri or Moti Singh.
 In the winter of 1773, Majnu Shah and his team of faqirs reappeared in Rajshahi district and joined up with a body of sannyasis.
 On 23 December 1773 they had an encounter with the four companies of sepoys of the British East India Company army.
 The company army repulsed them again.